ZSheppard/AR-SCARA-Robot-Arm/README.md

 Control of the joints is divided into two methods: Forward Kinematics and Inverse Kinematics.
 Forward Kinematics is the method where each joint of the robot arm can be controlled individually.
 Inverse Kinematics is the method where the user controls the end effector (or the tip of the arm) position and has the joints of the robot follow where the user positions the end effector.
-Inverse Kinematics requires computing equations that represent the joint angles of the robot and wha they have to be to correspond with the desired end effector position.
+Inverse Kinematics requires computing equations that represent the joint angles of the robot and what they have to be to correspond with the desired end effector position.
 These equations can be large with many, many trig variables which is why they usually require simplification.

 ![image](https://github.com/ZSheppard/AR-SCARA-Robot-Arm/assets/77692349/a7ea0fe7-9c27-4749-a070-c7db83a744d0)